 There are times, however, when one tends not to make the decision complex and rather simply chooses the option which is closer to his/her heart.
 There’s no harm in this, provided Steps 3 and 4 were followed pedagogically.

-Something which applicants are unaware of is that some universities provide the option of deferring the admission for one year (or even two years, very rarely though).
+Something which applicants is unaware of is that some universities provide the option of deferring the admission for one year (or even two years, very rarely though).
 What this means is that one can choose to go for studies in the next academic year without going through the application process all over again.